Self-help resources to improve your wellbeing

-Explore our variety of resources, including videos and audio files, designed to help you develop useful strategies, focus, unwind and improve your state of mind.
+Explore our variety of resources, including videos and audio files, designed to help you develop useful strategies, focus, unwind, improve your state of mind, and holistically support your wellbeing.

 Online Health and Wellness Centre

-Griffith's new Online Health and Wellness Centre is a portal designed to increase student awareness and understanding of mental health concerns, and learn tips for promoting better health and wellbeing such as living a healthy lifestyle, engaging in meaningful social activity, feeling safe, stable and secure, and looking after your mental wellness.
+Griffith's Online Health and Wellness Centre is a portal designed to increase student awareness and understanding of mental health concerns.
+Here you can learn tips for promoting better health and wellbeing such as living a healthy lifestyle, engaging in meaningful social activity, feeling safe, stable and secure, and looking after your mental wellness.

 Healthy university